 In 1987, she founded Broadbridge International Group, Ltd. (formerly Elizabeth Howard & Company), an international corporate communications and marketing consulting firm.
 The firm represented American and European based multinational corporations, universities, international not-for-profit organizations and professional service firms, including high profile architectural, design, and law and accounting firms, most with international practices and offices.

 Before her career as an entrepreneur, Elizabeth held corporate communications positions with two Fortune 500 companies.
 For eight years she was Director of Corporate Communications for National Distillers and Chemical Corporation, where she had responsibility for corporate internal and external communications, shareholder and investor relations.
 From 2007 to 2009, she was the Chief Executive Officer of the Ovarian Cancer Research Fund and through a branding and re-structuring program, she was successful in establishing a national reputation for OCRF, doubling the budget, rebuilding the website and re-organizing the staff.

 Active in international and public affairs, she has been a member of the Carnegie Council on Ethics and International Affairs and the Business Council for the United Nations.
 She was a founding member of the Board of Directors of the Ricardo O’Gorman Garden and Center for Resources in the Humanities in New York and served as President, Board of Directors of the Women’s Education Project in 2013.
-She is currently serving on the Century Archives Foundation Board, on the Board of the Bellevue Literary Review, and as a member of the Advisory Committee of New York Live Arts.
+She served on the Century Archives Foundation Board from 2006 through 2016.
+She is currently on the Board of the Bellevue Literary Review, and a member of the Advisory Committee of New York Live Arts.

-She has held adjunct teaching positions at the School of Visual Arts, Columbia SIPA, and the Elliott School of International Affairs at the George Washington University.
+She has held adjunct teaching positions at the School of Visual Arts, Columbia University through the School of International and Public Affairs, and the Elliott School of International Affairs at the George Washington University.

 Elizabeth Howard lives in New York City.